srjaykikani/payload-plugins/geocoding/README.md

 })
 ```

-This will add a `location_geodata` JSON field to the collection.
+This will add a `location_googlePlacesData` JSON field to the collection.
 This field will store the raw geocoding data from the Google Places API.

-If needed you can adjust the `location_geodata` field name by passing a `name` property to the `geocodingField` function.
+If needed you can adjust the `location_googlePlacesData` field name by passing a `name` property to the `geocodingField` function.

 ```ts
 geocodingField({